dvsav/computer-science/ReadMe.md

 ```bash
 ./cmake.sh
 ```
 If the build is successful, you'll find a binary executable `computer-science` in `build/CMake/gnumake` directory.

+For more information about setting up development environment see [Development.md](docs/Development.md).

 ## Usage